brave-experiments/Mjolnir/README.md

 We use [SemVer](https://semver.org/) for versioning.

+## Code of Conduct

+We subscribe to a strict code of conduct.
+For more information please visit our [CODE_OF_CONDUCT](https://github.com/brave-experiments/Mjolnir/blob/master/docs/CODE_OF_CONDUCT.md) page

 ## License

-This project is licensed under the Mozilla Public License 2.0- see the LICENSE file for details
+This project is licensed under the Mozilla Public License 2.0- see the [LICENSE]() file for details

 ## Acknowledgements